rightkick/Notes/storage/Gluster.md

 Number of entries: 0
 ```

-## Performance tweaks that have may boost your performance of the glusterfs volumes:
+## Performance tweaks that may boost your performance of the glusterfs volumes:
 ```
 gluster volume set vms remote-dio enable gluster volume set vms performance.write-behind-window-size 8MB